arcana-network/arcana-standard-contracts/README.md

 npm i
 ```

-### Deploy to mumbai network
+### Deploy to Mumbai Network

 The contract in directly is ownable NFT collection i.e. Only deployer can mint the NFT.

-**ENV Variables** :
+**Environment Variables:**
 - CONTRACT_OWNER : Contract deployer account having funds on Polygon MUMBAI network
-- MUMBAI_URL : Polygon mumbai chain rpc url
+MUMBAI_URL: Polygon Mumbai chain RPC URL
 - NFT_COLLECTION_NAME : NFT collection name for marketplaces/explorer
 - NFT_COLLECTION_SYMBOL: NFT collection symbol for marketplaces/explorer

-Run below command in project root directory
+In the project root directory, execute the following command:

 ```bash
 npx hardhat run scripts/deploy.js --network mumbai

 ```

-### What if I want _customised/flavoured_ NFT Contract
+### How to customize NFT Contract

-Developer can customised the NFT contract as per their need just need to make sure include a bridge call in the contract that enable Arcana network to listen for NFT transfers.
+You can customize the NFT contract as per your needs.
+Make sure that you do not miss to include the `bridge call` in the contract.
+This call enables Arcana Network to listen for NFT transfers and record any ownership changes.

 ```ts